robodrive-24/toolkit/track-1/README.md

 └── tools
 ```

-Then run the following command to generate the evaluation dataset.
-You can also download the `robodrive_infos_temporal_test.pkl` file from [Google Drive](https://drive.google.com/drive/folders/1rbpRKTsFhQc-Una53hixKgZjo0PM0bSL?usp=drive_link).
+Next, run the following command to generate the `.pkl` file for the evaluation sets:

 ```bash
 bash tools/create_data.sh
 ```

+**:blue_car: Hint:** You can also download our generated `robodrive_infos_temporal_test.pkl` file from [this](https://drive.google.com/drive/folders/1rbpRKTsFhQc-Una53hixKgZjo0PM0bSL?usp=drive_link) Google Drive link.

-The nuscenes folder should be like this:
+The `nuscenes` folder should be like this:

 ```bash
 .